idavistro/openshift4-backup-automation/README.md

+-- Feb 2022
+  - Adding changes from the original in the yaml file.

 # Openshift 4 Backup Automation

 This tool was built to automate the steps to create an Openshift 4 backup described on https://docs.openshift.com/container-platform/4.7/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html